LuisCusihuaman/relevo-static-poc/docs/API_SCHEMA.md

       tags: [ Setup ]
       summary: "Assign Patients for a Shift"
       description: |
-        Assigns a list of selected patients to the currently authenticated clinician for their shift.
+        Assigns a list of selected patients to the currently authenticated clinician for their selected shift.
 This is the final step of the Daily Setup.
       requestBody:
         required: true
         content: